J-Xian/J-Xian.github.io/README.md

 ---

 ## 🧠 How I Built This
 This portfolio was designed from scratch with a focus on clarity, creativity, and technical polish.
-I iteratively refined the layout, animations, and theme toggling to ensure smooth UX across devices.
+I iteratively refined the layout, animations to ensure smooth UX across devices.
 Every element — from the favicon to the scroll-triggered fade-ins — reflects my attention to detail and passion for visual storytelling.

 I used semantic HTML and modular CSS to keep the codebase clean and scalable.
 The site is deployed via GitHub Pages using Jekyll, allowing for easy updates and version control.